dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 026: "Command Already Exists" Activation Error

+-   **Artifacts Affected:** `src/extension.ts`, `src/backend/commands/commands.ts`
+-   **Cycles Observed:** C11
+-   **Symptom:** The extension fails to activate with a critical error: `Error during activation: command 'dce.openSettingsPanel' already exists`.
+-   **Root Cause Analysis (RCA):** The command ID `dce.openSettingsPanel` was being registered in two different places.
+It was registered once via the loop in `registerCommands` (which reads from the `commands.ts` array) and then registered a second time explicitly with `vscode.commands.registerCommand` in `extension.ts`.
+VS Code's command registry requires all command IDs to be unique, and this duplication caused a fatal activation error.
+-   **Codified Solution & Best Practice:** The established pattern in the project is to use an internal command alias for commands that need access to the `ExtensionContext`.
+    1. The command defined in `commands.ts` (e.g., `dce.openSettingsPanel`) should be the "public" command triggered by the UI.
+Its callback should do nothing more than execute a different, "internal" command (e.g., `vscode.commands.executeCommand('dce.showSettingsPanel')`).
+    2. The "internal" command (e.g., `dce.showSettingsPanel`) is the one registered explicitly in `extension.ts`.
+This is where the logic that requires the `context` (like creating a webview panel) resides.
+This pattern ensures each command ID is registered only once, preventing conflicts.

+---